Investigating the apartment heat outrage

-EATON RAPIDS, Mich.
-(WSYM) - FOX 47 News was able to get results for people living in a heat-less apartment building in Eaton Rapids on Friday.
+Fox 47 was able to get results for people living in a heat-less apartment building in Eaton Rapids on Friday.

 Now we're working to get them some answers about why it happened in the first place.

-Letang has been chasing the city's mayor all week and finally got him to agree to talk to FOX 47 News tonight.
+Letang has been chasing the city's mayor all week and finally got him to agree to talk to News 10 tonight.

 Mayor Paul Malewski told Letang he and his staff have been at the complex non-stop trying to bring comfort to tenants without heat since they first learned about the problem Tuesday.